vpinball/pinmame/src/p2k/README.md

 ### A dynarec

 The other half.
 PinMAME already ships `ext/asmjit`.
-With the MediaGX at 44 % of the work (outdated), Amdahl caps a perfect one at about 1.8x, so on slow hardware it reaches real time only together with the threading or ADSP optimizations above.
+With the MediaGX at 70-90 % of the work, Amdahl caps, so on slow hardware it reaches real time only together with the threading or ADSP optimizations above.

 ### Memory through PinMAME's system